iakhator/news-feed-application/README.md

  * [ECMAScript 6](http://es6-features.org/): This is the newest version of JavsScript with new features such as arrow functions, spread and rest operators and many more.
  * [REACT](https://facebook.github.io/react/): REACT is a JavaScript framework developed by Facebook and it is used for developing web application.
 REACT is the 'VIEW' in the MVC architecture.
  * [FLUX](http://facebook.github.io/flux/): Flux is an architecture used for building stable and efficient web applications.
 Flux design is a unidirectional flow of data.
- * [EXPRESS](https://expressjs.com/): Express is a Javascript library used for routing and creating of API

 ## Limitations
 * Users can only sign in with google plus.
 * Users cannot mark articles as favourites.
-* Users cannot view full article in app.
+* Users cannot view full article wthin application.
-* Users cannot share articles on Facebook etc.
+* Users cannot share articles on Social media platforms.

 ## Contributions
  Contributions are always welcome.
 If you are interested in enhancing the features in the project, follow these steps below: